Back at school

 How to help children with special educational needs

-It’s normal for a lack of routine and structure to make children feel anxious and upset, especially if they have special educational needs and disabilities.
+It’s normal for a change of routine and structure to make children feel anxious and upset, especially if they have special educational needs and disabilities.
 If your child’s no longer going to school, creating a routine is important and there are ways you can do this together.

 It’s important to include your child when thinking about how you structure the day and different activities you can do together.
 You might want to think about having different routines or activities in different rooms for example, depending on the space you have at home.
 Perhaps there’s something your child loves doing, like artwork or playing games, that can become part of their daily routine.